Based on 83 reviews

 We handle a wide range of housing problems, including:

 Damp and Mould – Persistent moisture affecting walls, ceilings, furniture, or clothing.
+Learn more about your rights under damp and mould housing disrepair claims.

 Heating and Hot Water Failures – Faulty boilers or unreliable systems that breach landlord duties.
+See how boiler and heating system disrepair claims can help tenants restore essential services.

 Leaks & Water Damage – From pipes, roofs, or neighbouring flats, causing damage and structural risks.
+These issues are often covered under plumbing and drainage disrepair claims.

 Electrical Hazards – Sparking sockets, exposed wiring, or unsafe circuits.
+You can read more about landlord liability in electrical fault housing claims.

 Pest Infestations – Rodents or insects caused by property defects.